Petosagie/cse210-05/README.md

 Cycle is played according to the following rules.

 - Players can move up, down, left and right...
-    - Player one moves using the W, S, A and D keys.
-    - Player two moves using the I, K, J and L keys.

 - Each player's trail grows as they move.
 - Players try to maneuver so the opponent collides with their trail.
 - If a player collides with their opponent's trail...